Accreditation Council for Pharmacy Education

 - SUNY Onondaga Community College

-All students are encouraged to make every effort to solve problems informally by working with their class representatives and class advisors, faculty members and both the vice dean and the assistant dean for enrollment management and student affairs and admissions.
+All students are encouraged to make every effort to solve problems informally by working with their class representatives and class advisors, faculty members and both the Office of Academic Affairs and the Office of Student Affairs.
 For more formal grievances, refer to the process outlined below.
-Examples of potential reasons for a grievance include, but are not limited to, policies as described in the approved School of Pharmacy and Pharmaceutical Sciences’ Student Handbook or matters pertaining to ACPE standards or ACPE policies and procedures.
-At any time, a student may file a grievance to the Accreditation Council for Pharmacy Education (see below for website).
+Examples of potential reasons for a grievance include, but are not limited to:

-- If the student does not feel the issue is resolved, the student should make a written appeal to the vice dean within five business days of the Grievance Committee’s written decision.
-The vice dean will review the information and prepare a written decision.
+- If the student does not feel the issue is resolved, the student should make a written appeal to the OAA within five business days of the Student Grievance Committee’s written decision.
+The OAA will review the information and prepare a written decision.

-Students may submit a complaint to the ACPE at any time in accordance with its Complaint Policy.
-For a statement of the ACPE Complaint Policy and procedures on how to file a complaint, refer to its website.
+Students may submit a complaint to the ACPE at any time in accordance with its policy.
+For a statement of the ACPE Complaint and procedures on how to file a complaint, refer to the ACPE website.